Miraš Dedeić: Biography

 He was born in 1938 in the village of Ramovo Ždrijelo on Durmitor.
 He graduated from the Faculty of Theology in Belgrade in 1969.
 He completed his postgraduate studies at the Pontifical Oriental Institute in Rome in 1973 and later attended postgraduate studies at the Russian Theological Academy of St. Sergius in Zagorsk.

 After finishing his studies he worked in the state archives of SFR Yugoslavia, Soviet Union and Italy in the Roman representation of the Ecumenical Patriarchate of Constantinople and later served as a priest of the Patriarchate of Constantinople.
-His service with Patriarchate of Constantinople ended in 1997, when Patriarch Bartholomew gave a statement saying that Dedeić had been dismissed for canonical offenses, that his priestly rank had been revoked, and that he had been reinstated as a layman.
+His service with the Patriarchate of Constantinople ended in 1997, when Patriarch Bartholomew gave a statement saying that Dedeić had been dismissed for canonical offenses including adultery and embezzlement, that his priestly rank had been revoked, and that he had been reinstated as a layman.

 On 6 January 1997 in Cetinje, he was proposed and elected head of the Montenegrin Orthodox Church.
 On 31 October 1998 in Cetinje, he was enthroned as Metropolitan of the Montenegrin Orthodox Church.